-occasionally I will explode into a cloud of Joe Liebgott feelings; this is perfectly normal and will pass as soon as it comes.
+occasionally I will explode into a butt of Joe Liebgott feelings; this is perfectly normal and will pass as soon as it comes.

 Elle Fanning | by Williams & Hirakawa for the summer issue of Mode Magazine, 2014